 Other Names— African Cucumber, Ampalaya, Balsam Pear, Balsam-Apple, Balsambirne, Balsamo, Bitter Apple, Bitter Cucumber, Bitter Gourd, Bittergurke, Carilla Fruit, Carilla Gourd, Cerasee, Balsam Pear, Balsam-Apple, Balsambirne, Balsamo, Bitter Apple, Bitter Cucumber, Bitter Gourd, Bittergurke, Carilla Fruit, Carilla Gourd, Cerasee, Chinli-Chih, Cundeamor, Fructus Mormordicae Grosvenori, Karavella, Kathilla, Karela, Kareli, Kerala, Kuguazi, K’u-Kua, Lai Margose, Melón Amargo, Melon Amer, Momordica, Momordica charantia, Momordica murcata, Momordique, Pepino Montero, P’u-T’ao, Sorosi, Sushavi, Vegetable insulin, Wild Cucumber

 Bitter Melon is one of the most popular vegetables grown in South-East Asia.
-Like cucumber, melon or pumpkin it belongs to the gourd family.
-A native of Indian subcontinent it is used in Asian delicacies.
+Like cucumber, melon or pumpkin, it belongs to the gourd family.
+A native of the Indian subcontinent, it is used in Asian delicacies.
 It one of the healthiest vegetables and has many medicinal uses.
 It has a uniquely bitter and crunchy taste.

 Bitter Melon (Bitter Gourd) Information

 This very short living tropical perennial climber with thin stems can grow up to 5 m in length.
 Like other plants of this family, it needs support.
 Both the stem and lobed leaves are hairy.
 Bitter melon produces yellow flowers, male or female, which are pollinated by insects.